Downsview Airport: Downsview Airport

-Bombardier has an agreement to sell the Downsview Airport and its manufacturing plant to PSP Investments.
+Bombardier has an agreement to sell the Downsview Airport and its manufacturing plant to Public Sector Pension Investment Board (PSP Investments).
 Under the agreement, Bombardier can use Downsview for up to five years.
 Bombardier signed a lease agreement with the Greater Toronto Airports Authority to build a new facility at Pearson Airport on 38 acres where it would move the production of its Global series planes.
 Plans for Dash 8 production were not announced at that time.
-In November 2018, Bombardier sold the Dash 8 business and the DeHavilland name to Viking Air, which has not disclosed its long-term plans for Dash 8 production beyond the existing already agreed-upon timeframe for Downsview.
+In November 2018, Bombardier sold the Dash 8 business and the DeHavilland name to Viking Air, which has not disclosed its long-term plans for Dash 8 production beyond the existing already agreed-upon time frame for Downsview.